perseusrealdeal/PerseusDarkMode/README.md

 Have a look at [LICENSE](https://github.com/perseusrealdeal/PerseusDarkMode/blob/7c2955094f4fd24d2b9d4c4d87780616e5361be7/LICENSE) for details.

-## Author
+## Author and Acknowledgments

-`PerseusDarkMode` was written at Novosibirsk by Mikhail Zhigulin, mzhigulin@gmail.com
+`PerseusDarkMode` was written at Novosibirsk by Mikhail Zhigulin i.e. me, mzhigulin@gmail.com.

+Mostly I'd like thank my lovely family, my father and mather, for supporting me in all my ways.